Burundi to demand €36 billion from Germany, Belgium for colonial rule: report | DW | 16.08.2020

 The country's senate has put together a panel of experts to assess the damage done during colonialism and advise on the cost of damages, according to Radio France International.

-The broadcaster said that one they amount has been decided, Burundi plans to send these recommendations to the German and Belgium governments.
+The broadcaster said that once the amount has been decided, Burundi plans to send these recommendations to the German and Belgium governments.

 The country also intends to demand the European countries return stolen historical artifacts and archive material.